fortran-lang/fortran-lang.org/learn/best_practices/type_casting.md

 Work Arrays
 -----------

-Pass a "work array" or two which are packed with everything needed by the caller and unpacked by the called routine.
+Pass a "work array" which is packed with everything needed by the caller and unpacked by the called routine.
 This is the old way -- e.g., how LAPACK does it.